Looking for Change CIC

 Designing a project

-Projects are designed in collaboration with leaders & organisations who choose participants & suggest the objectives & outcomes they wish to achieve.
-Funding is sought if needed & staff training provided.
-Keeping the well-being & needs of the group at it’s core, a course of workshops is designed to explore a theme & work towards a final goal like an exhibition, video, publication, meeting or public event.
+Projects are designed in collaboration with leaders and organisations who choose participants and suggest the topic they’d like to explore, the objectives and the outcomes they wish to achieve.
+Funding is sought if needed and staff training is provided.
+Keeping the well-being and needs of the group at it’s core, a course of workshops is designed to explore a theme and work towards a final goal like an exhibition, video, publication, meeting or public event.

-First & foremost to establish a Safe Space, ground rules, informed consent, & issues of confidentiality are agreed upon as a group.
-The concept of photos as a unique & valid ‘voice’ rather than as objects of aesthetic value is established.
-Activities to build trust & introduce visual language are followed by the introduction of cameras & technical support.
+First and foremost to establish a Safe Space, ground rules, informed consent, and issues of confidentiality are agreed upon as a group.
+The concept of photos as a unique and valid ‘voice’ rather than as objects of aesthetic value is established.
+Activities to build trust and introduce visual language are followed by the introduction of cameras and technical support.

 Exploring individually

 Assignments allow people to take photos in their own time, in between sessions, like homework.
-They are free to decide what to photograph & how, to explore ideas & express things in their own way.
-The emphasis is on personal choice & the value of individual expression.
+They are free to decide what to photograph and how, to explore ideas and express things in their own way.
+The emphasis is on personal choice and the value of individual expression.

 Working as a group

-Group activities involving photographs, from assignments & other sources, are designed to build trust & confidence, encourage dialogue, visual literacy, empathy & teamwork.
-At all times the right to choose & mutual respect are central in maintaining a safe & stimulating environment.
+Group activities involving photographs, from assignments and other sources, are designed to build trust and confidence, encourage dialogue, visual literacy, empathy and teamwork.
+At all times the right to choose, and mutual respect, are central in maintaining a safe and stimulating environment.

-Evaluating & selecting which photos to print affirms participants’ choices while working on captions to contextualise the images develops further skills.
-An exhibition, video or final event adds meaning & purpose to the work & is a celebration of both personal achievement & teamwork.
-It’s a chance to feel pride & tell their stories to an audience.
+Evaluating and selecting which photos to print affirms participants’ choices while working on captions to contextualise the images develops further skills.
+An exhibition, video or final event adds meaning and purpose to the work and is a celebration of both personal achievement and teamwork.
+It is an opportunity to feel pride and tell their stories to an audience.

-Presenting the photos to a targeted audience - friends, policy makers, carers, funders or the general public is the final stage of a project.
-This can take different forms but is essential in getting the participants voices heard, acknowledging the issues raised & using their work in a positive way.
-Finally, a full evaluation & documentation of the project is provided.
+Presenting the photos to a targeted audience - friends, policy makers, carers, funders or the general public, is the final stage of a project.
+This can take different forms but is essential in getting the participants’ voices heard, acknowledging the issues raised and using their work in a positive way.
+Finally, a full evaluation and documentation of the project is provided.

-As a methodology Photovoice is used in a variety of fields, such as:
+As a methodology Participatory Photography is used in a variety of fields, such as:

 • research